Instance Performance Monitoring in AWS

 .

 Again, please note that data points are not in any way sorted.
-One must import the json document into some program to do the analysis.
+You may have to import the json document into some program to do the analysis.

 Conclusion

 When working with Cloud environments, please be aware of their limitations: AWS instances do not behave like physical servers; they have various resource limits enforced by the hypervisor.
-One should always monitor the instance behavior through CloudWatch.
+You should always monitor your instance behavior through CloudWatch.

 Note: This text was written by an AWS Certified Solutions Architect (Associate).
 Please do always work with an expert when setting up production environments.